Elizabeth Myers

 Marking a Milestone: /m Turns 50

-The St. John’s College Art Gallery was born 50 years ago in a former science lab on the 2nd floor of Mellon Hall.
+The St. John’s College Art Gallery was born in 1975 in a former science lab on the 2nd floor of Mellon Hall.
 Fourteen years later, we moved into our current facility.
-We are collecting memories: please send us a recollection of a favorite exhibition via email to .
+We are collecting memories: please send us a recollection of your favorite exhibition via email to .

 2022–24 Biennial Report

-The last two years were jam-packed with new activities and connections.
+Our first two years open after the pandemic ended were jam-packed with new activities and connections.
 What did we do and who was involved?
 Download our biennial report to find out.

 A New Name, a New Identity